PRE-CONFERENCE WORKSHOP – DOMESTIC AND FAMILY VIOLENCE AND BRAIN INJURY

 “As alarming as a rate of 40 per cent is, as dramatic a finding as this was,” says Nick Rushworth, Executive Officer of Brain Injury Australia and Consortium Lead on the research, “hospitalisations for brain injuries the result of family violence are bound to be just the proverbial tip of an iceberg.”
 A 2016 survey of over 100 clients of five domestic violence shelters in the United States found 9 in every 10 reported a head injury with loss of consciousness from domestic and family violence.
 And, of those, again 9 in every 10 reported “too many head injuries to quantify”.
 Yet, only 1 in every 5 ever sought medical attention.

 Brain Injury Australia’s 8th National Brain Injury Conference welcomes Rachel Ramirez, pictured left, the Founder and Director of The Center on Partner-Inflicted Brain Injury, a project of the Ohio Domestic Violence Network (ODVN) in the United States.
-She will deliver a Pre-Conference Workshop on domestic and family violence (DFV) and brain injury in The Holme Building on the Camperdown campus of the University of Sydney, to increase both individual practitioners’ and organizations’ capacity to better meet the complex unmet needs of victim-survivors.
+She will deliver a Pre-Conference Workshop on domestic and family violence (DFV) and brain injury at The Abercrombie Building, The University of Sydney Business School, NSW, to increase both individual practitioners’ and organizations’ capacity to better meet the complex unmet needs of victim-survivors.

 For more information,